poiyomi/PoiyomiDocs/docs/general/substance-painter.md

 When using the `ExtraMaps` preset, additional textures are exported:

-- All textures from the [v8 preset](#textures).
+- All textures from the [V10 preset](#textures).
-- The `v7MetallicGlossiness` texture for poiyomi v7 metallics and smoothness, which is also compatible with the Unity Standard Shader.
+- `StandardMetallicGlossiness`: Texture for use only with Unity Standard Shader, which is also compatible with Legacy v7.3 versions of Poiyomi.
 - `AlphaMap`: Separate alpha/opacity map for the base texture.
 Can be used to optimize the base texture, or for other effects based around the opacity of the material.
     - *You should not use Alpha Map unless it's absolutely necessary.
 This is because the Alpha is already encoded into the Main Texture when using the `Opacity` channel in Substance Painter.*
 - `Height`: Height map.
 Currently best used as a height texture in Parallax Heightmapping.
 Can also be used directly as a vertex offset, though this usually does not have the same effect.
+- `OutlineSizeMask`: Place in the Outline Size Mask texture slot in [`Outlines`](/docs/outlines/outlines.md).
+Make sure to **uncheck sRGB** in the texture import settings.
+This is programmed to use the `User10` channel.

 ## Legacy (v7)